TaySabrina/cypress-practice/README.md

 ### Steps
 1. Clone the project
 2. Go to the project directory
-3. In VsCode therminal run the follow command:
+3. In VsCode terminal run the follow command:
 `npm install cypress --save-dev`

 ### How to run the project